Photo Credit:

 • High-level experimental plan (which analyses do you plan to run).

-Once the design is set, you can start implementing and running your experiments.
+Once the design is set, start implementing and running your experiments.
 Expand the sections from the proposal as you go.
 For example, write the methods after you’ve implemented them, and update the text as your research changes. (the plan always changes).
 Some people recommend to write the introduction last.
 Personally, I think you can write it already early on as long as you already designed the problem statement.
 I do recommend to leave the abstract and conclusion until the very end (because they are summaries of the rest of the paper).

-Potential hurldes in the writing process
+Potential hurdles in the writing process

 Here are my strategies for dealing with these situations: